chendaniely/chendaniely.github.io/_posts/2015-02-05-open-sourcing-a-python-project.md

 Thanks to a workshop by
 [Gabriel Perez-Giz](http://www.ccpp.nyu.edu/gabriel_perez-giz.html) at
-NYU earlier that summer, I took it upon myself to practice my EMACS and setup [elpy](https://github.com/jorgenschaefer/elpy) for my IDE.
+NYU earlier that summer, I took it upon myself to practice my EMACS and setup [elpy](https://github.com/jorgenschaefer/elpy) as my IDE.
 A development environment that can be used within a terminal was especially important, because the simulations I would be running would all be on a remote server.